mdibl/biocore_documentation/computational_skills/commandline_interface/cli_exercises.md

 ### Exercise 4.1

 * Check permissions of the contents of your root dir
-* Print out the number of lines in the README file
 * Move into test_dir1
 * Open the test1.txt file in nano and add some text, saving changes, and exit
 * Using the wildcard character, remove both text files